FDG25/Web-Applications-1-Project/README.md

   - Response body: array of Course objects (in JSON).
 - GET `/api/v1/courses/:code`
   - Request body: empty (the string representing the code is already in the URI).
-  - Response body: JSON of a new course.
+  - Response body: JSON of a course.
 - PATCH `/api/v1/students/:userId/:status`
   - Request body: empty (the strings representing the ID and the status are already in     the URI).
   - Response body: none (or error description).